acdh-oeaw/VELD_spec/README.md

 ### compositions

 Any components described above can be arbitrarily combined and nested.
+Anything that is not explicitly defined is not allowed.

 **example:**